jonosellier/NowPlaying/readme.md

 </ButtonEx>
 ```

-## Directly Exdsiting or Resuming a Game
+## Directly Exiting or Resuming a Game

 The Commands `ReturnToGame` and `CloseGame` will let you directly resume or exit a game.
 If you place them inside `GameDetails.xaml` you can control visibility with `Game.IsRunning` to only show controls for a running game